Caribe Hilton Hotel: History

 The Caribe Hilton opened on December 9, 1949.
-The government-backed Puerto Rico Industrial Development Corp.
-(PRIDCO) spent $7 million to build and furnish the hotel.
+The government-backed Puerto Rico Industrial Development Corporation (PRIDCO) spent $7 million to build and furnish the hotel.
 After it was built, the government leased the hotel to the Hilton Corp. on a 20-year lease.
 The hotel was the first in Puerto Rico to offer radios in every room and individually controlled air conditioners.

 Guests for the opening included Gloria Swanson, Eastern Air Lines President Eddie Rickenbacker, David Rockefeller and numerous other celebrities and notables.
 The hotel claims to be the birthplace of the Piña colada.
 In 1954, bartender Ramón “Monchito” Marrero spent three months creating a mix of rum, coconut cream, and pineapple juice.
 The drink was first served on August 15, 1954.
 The original hotel was expanded over the years from 300 rooms to 646 rooms.
 After managing the hotel for 48 years, Hilton International bought the property in 1998.
 Hilton closed the hotel the following year for a complete renovation, lasting nine months.
 It reopened on December 25, 1999 celebrating its 50th anniversary after $50 million in renovations.
 In 2005, the hotel was expanded with the huge Paseo Caribe complex, including shops, restaurants, and 264 villas marketed as the Condado Lagoon Villas.

 In January 2017, ownership of the hotel was transferred to Park Hotels & Resorts when that company was spun off from Hilton Worldwide.
 In September 2017, the hotel was heavily damaged by Hurricane Maria, forcing it to close.
 It reopened in May 2019, following a US$100 million renovation.